Fox's Book of Martyrs

 Penna, after promising them safety, three hundred were inhumanly butchered; and

 five and forty at Albia, on the Lord's Day.
-At Nonne, though it yielded on conditions of safeguard, the
+At Nonne,

-most horrid spectacles were exhibited.
-Persons of both sexes and conditions
+though it yielded on conditions of safeguard, the most horrid spectacles were exhibited.
+Persons of both sexes and conditions were

-husband, was first abused by the brutal soldiers, and then with a sword which
+place with her husband, was first abused by the brutal

-they commanded her to draw, they forced it while in her hands into the bowels
+it while in her hands into the bowels of her husband.

-after promising them peace; and at Antsidor, one
+peace; and at Antsidor, one hundred were killed, and

-hundred were killed, and cast part into a jakes, and part into a river.
-One hundred put into a prison at Orleans, were destroyed by the furious multitude.
+cast part into a jakes, and part into a river.
+One hundred

 The